RRResident/ES6-plus-features/ES8.md

 Object.entries(someObj); // [[a, '1'], ['b', 2], ['c', 3]]
 ```

-This makes it useful for looping over both using something like the below:
+This makes it useful for looping over both keys and values as arrays have built in iterators:

 ```javascript
 for (let [key, value] of Object.entries(someObj)) {